Legal Research and Writing: Ted Tjaden

 AI in the practice of law

-Here are several AI tools making headlines in the Canadian legal market in the past year:
+Here are several AI tools being used in Canadian law firms:

 • Harvey AI: Harvey AI is a large language model that can analyze contracts, review and analyze large volumes of documents quickly, predicting case outcomes and ensuring that legal documents comply with relevant regulations and standards.
 In addition to performing legal research, it can assist in drafting legal documents and works in multiple language.